Fall 2015 Enrollment

 |Special housing for disabled students|

 |Other housing options|

-Loyola recognizes that a college education is a significant investment—but one that is essential.
-A college education equips students with the tools they will need to succeed.
-Loyola works to integrate the values of academic excellence into every student’s experience.
-Loyola aims to graduate able-bodied individuals who foster an appreciation for both their liberal arts education and their discipline.
-More than this, the University wants its students to continue learning even after the diploma has been received.
-Learning should be a lifelong process, and Loyola prepares its students for this journey.
-Upon graduation, students will be masters at critical thinking and effective communication.
-They will be analytical and ethical.
-They will be leaders and innovators.
-But most of all, they will be ready.
+Loyola recognizes that a college education is a significant investment but one that is essential nevertheless.
+A college education equips students with the tools they will need to succeed, and Loyola works to integrate the values of academic excellence into every student’s experience.
+Loyola aims to graduate confident scholars who foster an appreciation for both their liberal arts education and their specific discipline.
+More than this, the University wants its students to continue learning even after they earn their diploma.
+Learning should be a lifelong process, and Loyola inspires its students to consider their undergraduate educations as just the beginning of an incredible journey.
+Upon graduation, students are masters at critical thinking and effective communication.
+They are analytical and ethical.
+They are leaders and innovators.
+They are ready to take on the wide world ahead of them.

 The Career Center

-The Career Center is available to all Loyola students and alumni and serves to guide career decisions.
-Members of the Loyola community are encouraged to utilize these services as a way to discover their individual passions and career goals.
-The center works to incorporate Jesuit values into each career path, guiding decisions that are compatible with Loyola’s mission and educational experience.
+The Career Center is available to everyone in the Loyola community, both before and after they graduate.
+It serves to guide career decisions and help individuals discover how best to seek out their passions and achieve their career goals.
+The Center works to incorporate Jesuit values into each career path, guiding decisions that are compatible with Loyola’s mission and educational experience.

 Admissions Fall 2015